frunox/The-Lonesome-Coder/src/posts/02_CB-using-markdown.md

 ## Loading a Markdown File in React

+First, add `<input type='file' onChange={metadataFileSelectedHandler} />` in the JSX to render a file picker.

 React prevents the use the Nodejs filesystem.
-But, you can read files using the Javascript FileReader class.
+But, you can read files using the Javascript [FileReader](https://www.w3docs.com/learn-javascript/file-and-filereader.html) class.
 I use hooks and functional components, so this is the setup:

 ```js
 function Admin() {